 Install water-efficient fixtures and appliances

-Owners of buildings served by utilities in the Saving Water Partnership can lower their water, sewer and energy bills by installing efficient fixtures and appliances.
-Newer, efficient toilet models can reduce your water use by 30-40%, and sometimes more.
+Owners of buildings served by utilities in the Saving Water Partnership can lower their water, sewer, and energy bills by installing efficient fixtures and appliances.
+Newer, efficient toilets can reduce your water use by 30 to 40 percent, and sometimes more.

 Replace old toilets